TomSumner28/merchant-data/README.md

 # TRC AI Front End

 This project provides an interface for the Reward Collection tools.
 Files for the Knowledge Base are stored in Supabase Storage and used to enrich GPT replies on the home page.
+The homepage offers a multi-turn chat interface so you can hold a conversation with TRC's GPT assistant and a Draft Reply tool for email responses.

 ## Supabase Setup